mysql/mysql-utilities/doc/man/mysqldbexport.rst

 and list the objects you want to skip.
 This enables you to extract a particular set of objects, say, for exporting only events (by excluding all other types).
-Similarly, you can skip creating blob UPDATE commands by specifying the :option:`--skip-blobs` option.
+Similarly, you can skip creating blob *UPDATE* statements by specifying the :option:`--skip-blobs` option.

 To specify how to display output, use one of the following values with the :option:`--format` option: